gcgarner/IOTstack/docs/Containers/WireGuard.md

 	- Many examples on the web use "PEERS=n" where "n" is a number.
 In practice, that approach seems to be a little fragile and is not recommended for IOTstack.

-#### Optional configuration - DNS resolution for peers
+#### <a name="configurePeerDNS"></a>Optional configuration - DNS resolution for peers

 You have several options for how your remote peers resolve DNS requests:

 * `PEERDNS=auto`

 	DNS queries made on connected WireGuard clients should work as if they were made on the host.
-If you [configure](Pi-hole.md#pi-hole-as-dns-server) your ad-blocker into the host's `resolveconf.conf`, Wireguard clients will also automatically use it.
+If you [configure](Pi-hole.md#piholePrimary) your ad-blocker into the host's `resolveconf.conf`, Wireguard clients will also automatically use it.

+	Details:

-    Details: The default value of `auto` instructs the WireGuard *service* running within the WireGuard *container* to use a DNS-service, coredns, also running in the Wireguard container.
+	* The default value of `auto` instructs the WireGuard *service* running within the WireGuard *container* to use a DNS-service, coredns, also running in the Wireguard container.
 Coredns by default directs queries to 127.0.0.11, which Docker intercepts and forwards to whichever resolvers are specified in the Raspberry Pi's `/etc/resolv.conf`.

-* `PEERDNS=auto` with `custom-cont-init` <a name="customContInit"></a>
+* <a name="customContInit"></a>`PEERDNS=auto` with `custom-cont-init`

 	This configuration instructs WireGuard to forward DNS queries from remote peers to any host daemon or **container** which is listening on port 53.
 This is the option you will want to choose if you are running an ad-blocking DNS server (eg *PiHole* or *AdGuardHome*) in a container on the same host as WireGuard, and you want your remote clients to obtain DNS resolution via the ad-blocker, but don't want your Raspberry Pi host to use it.

 	> Acknowledgement: thanks to @ukkopahis for developing this option.